mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 ### New Reservation Endpoint

-The new POST `/site/v2/reservations` request limits use of a location to the airline backend with a specific airline code that made the request.
+The new <span class="method post">POST</span> `/site/v2/reservations` request limits use of a location to the airline backend with a specific airline code that made the request.
 The airline backend must reserve the location to make use of its devices.

 ### No Device 'Status' Request